Kala Patthar Summit, Trek Elevation and Weather Guide

 A helicopter takes flight

-Dudh Koshi, the world’s highest river
+Dudh Koshi, the world’s tallest river

 Lobuche, Pumori, Khumbu Glacier